doamatto/yamh/README.md

     - **If you are using the `-f` option**, it will default to saving in the same directory as the Markdown file.

 ### in Dart and Flutter
-**Note:** Support for Flutter has not been added yet.
-When it is, this will be updated to show the relevant documentation.

 There are two core functions you can use:
 - `yamh_str(<string>, [output])`&mdash; Converts a string of Markdown to HTML.
 You can omit the `[output]` with `null`, and have it be returned for using in a promise (see the example in `example/example.dart`).
 - `yamh_file(<file>, [output])`&mdash; Converts a Markdown file to a HTML file.
 You can omit the `[output]` with `null`, and have the file be saved to the same directory as the Markdown file.
 Otherwise, you can specify where you want the file to be saved.